microsoft/rushstack.io-website/pages/heft_tutorials/adding_tasks.md

     }
     ```

 3. Next, we need to add the [jest.config.json](https://jestjs.io/docs/en/configuration) config file.
 The presence of this file causes Heft to invoke the Jest test runner.
-Since it is not a Heft-specific file, it goes in the **config** folder instead of the **.heft** folder.
+Heft expects a specific file path **config/jest.config.json**.
 For most cases, your Jest configuration should simply extend Heft's standard preset as shown below:

     **my-app/config/jest.config.json**
     ```js